Welcome to UVa's Mini-Med School 2014

 Do you want to peer down someone’s throat to see vocal cords in action?
 Hear about the most recent research on aging?
 Listen to a patient tell about how a chronic disease affects their life?
 Learn about nutrition and diabetes?
 Consider new approaches to treating cancer?
 Visit a medical research lab where scientists are finding new ways to improve health?

 You can do all of these things at the 21st Mini-Med School presented by the University of Virginia’s School of Medicine.
-High school students through senior citizens are welcome to join us in the state-of-the-art Claude Moore Medical Education Building for this enriching program.
+Community members are welcome to join us in the state-of-the-art Claude Moore Medical Education Building for this enriching program.
 One Mini-Med alum describes the program as:

 “The most interesting and best organized educational experience I’ve ever had.”